MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 **Resolution**

-To resolve, increase the number of cores in the subscription or delete existing VMs/VMSS.
+To resolve, increase the number of cores in the subscription or delete existing VMs/Virtual Machine Scale Sets.

 ### Issue: Extension provisioning error